How Do I Use Social Media Effectively in Senior Living?

 Consistent Schedule of Content

-In addition to your Activities Directors posting the fun photos of what residents are up to, C&C can provide a consistent schedule alongside the photos of effective content such as:
+In addition to your Activities Directors posting the fun photos of what residents are up to, C&C can provide a consistent schedule alongside the images of effective content such as:

 • Educational blogs